pranavsundararajan/HSCTF-2021-Writeups/misc/pallets-of-gold/README.md

 Palette                         : (Binary data 768 bytes, use -b option to extract)
 ```

-Immediately, the 8-bit colormap/palette jump out as potential flag spots.
+Immediately, the 8-bit colormap/palette jumps out.
 When I extracted this binary data however, it seemed like gibberish, so I tried using [stegonline](https://stegonline.georgeom.net/image), which is a great website to use for images like this.
 Once we upload the file, we're told this.

 ![](stegonlineinput.png)